 Any additional uncertainty in the Test System over and above that specified in clause 4.1.2 shall be used to tighten the test requirement, making the test harder to pass.
 For some tests e.g. receiver tests, this may require modification of stimulus signals.
 This procedure will ensure that a Test System not compliant with clause 4.1.2 does not increase the chance of passing a device under test where that device would otherwise have failed the test if a Test System compliant with clause 4.1.2 had been used.

 4.2 Conducted requirement reference points

+4.2.1 RF Repeater

 For repeater type 1-C, the requirements are applied at the repeater antenna connector (BS-side connector or UE-side connector) for downlink or uplink for the configuration in normal operating conditions.

-Figure 4.2-1: Repeater type 1-C downlink and uplink interface
+Figure 4.2.1-1: Repeater type 1-C downlink and uplink interface

+4.2.2 NCR type 1-C

+For NCR type 1-C, the NCR-Fwd RF requirements are applied at the NCR antenna connector (BS-side connector or UE-side connector) for downlink or uplink for the configuration in normal operating conditions.

+For NCR type 1-C, the NCR-MT RF requirements are applied at the NCR antenna connector (BS-side connector) for the configuration in normal operating conditions.

+Figure 4.2.2-1: Network controlled repeater type 1-C downlink and uplink interface

+NOTE 1: the NCR-MT and NCR-Fwd may have the same or separate antenna connectors.

+4.2.3 NCR type 1-H

+For NCR type 1-H, the requirements are defined for two points of reference, signified by radiated requirements and conducted requirements.

+For NCR type 1-H, the NCR-Fwd conducted RF requirements are applied at the NCR individual or groups of TAB connectors at the transceiver array boundary (BS-side TAB connector or UE-side TAB connector) for downlink or uplink for the configuration in normal operating conditions.

+For NCR type 1-H, the NCR-MT conducted RF requirements are applied at the NCR individual or groups of TAB connectors at the transceiver array boundary (BS-side TAB connector) for the configuration in normal operating conditions.

+Figure 4.2.3-1: Network controlled repeater type 1-H downlink and uplink interface

+NOTE 1: the NCR-MT and NCR-Fwd may have the same or separate TAB connectors.

 4.3 Repeater classes